πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Challenge 4: Log the session to a file

-Add a feature that writes the full SMTP exchange to a text file β€” useful as evidence in lab reports.
+Add a feature that writes the full SMTP exchange to a text file β€” handy as evidence in lab reports.

 Advanced: Encrypted Email